ApinIot24/Automation_back-main/prisma.md

 ---

+## 🔧 Database Requirements Setup
+Run this to install required PostgreSQL extensions (e.g., uuid-ossp for UUID generation).

+# Install uuid-ossp extension
+npm run database_requipment

+This script will:
+- Connect to the automation database using `AUTOMATION_DB_URL` environment variable
+- Check if the `uuid-ossp` extension exists
+- Create the extension if it doesn't exist
+- Verify the extension installation

+**Note:** Make sure `AUTOMATION_DB_URL` is set in your `.env` file before running this command.

+---

 ## ✅ Notes
 - Always run "prisma generate" after migrations or schema updates.
 - "db pull" updates Prisma schema based on the database.
 - "migrate" updates the database based on Prisma schema.
 - "migrate diff" generates SQL scripts without applying anything.
+- Run "database_requipment" when setting up a new database or when UUID functions are needed.